 It’s also known to be the district where lived many artists like Dalida, Aznavour, Toulouse Lautrec, Van Gogh, Renoir, Josephine Baker, Duke Ellington, Ernest Hemingway or Pablo Picasso… This neighborhood was the birthplace of Impressionist Parisian Bohemia in the nineteenth century.

-Montmartre has an important heritage
+Montmartre Neighborhood’s important heritage

 Montmartre was initially called Mons Martyrium (Mount of Martyrs).
 In the Middle Ages, the area was known for its numerous convents.
 In fact, Henry IV was hosted there during the siege of the French capital, in the wars of religion.
 There was many battles during the Franco – Prussian War and the Commune.